imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 3. Create an entry in the person status map:

-   1. internal-id = id from `friend-request`
+   1. id = from actor in friend-request activity
-   2. email = from friend-request
+   2. email = from actor in friend-request
-   3. status = `active`
+   3. status = active
    4. last-sent = {current time} (when friend-response sent)
    5. last-received = {current time} (when friend-request recieved)

 4. Store a message containing the decoded `person` JSON object representing the new friend in `IMAPSN/contacts`.

 5. Email a signed `friend-response` back to the requester.
+The "From:" header must match the address to which the the friend-request was sent.

 6. Email a signed `news-item` with a `http://activitystrea.ms/schema/1.0/make-friend` verb to all